-In addition to the apps, MosaLingua Web offers a pretty decent list of reading materials.
+In addition to the apps, MosaLingua Web offers a decent list of reading materials.
 They have books and stories specifically for the beginner language learners (A1 to A2 levels on the Common European Framework), as well as more advanced books in English, Spanish, French, German, Italian, Portuguese, and Russian.

 MosaLingua has partnered with other websites that offer eBooks and audiobooks, and some of the books MosaLingua offers are in the public domain.
 This means that they’re free to download and read anywhere on the internet.
 For example, you can download Don Quijote in Spanish through MosaLingua Web, but you can also find it for free (legally) elsewhere on the internet.

 Learn A Language With Videos